swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## Proposed solution

-`Span` will allow sharing the contiguous internal representation of a type, by providing access to a borrowed view of an interval of contiguous memory.
-A view does not copy the underlying data: it instead relies on a guarantee that the original container cannot be modified or destroyed during the lifetime of the view. `Span`'s lifetime is statically enforced as a lifetime dependency to a binding of the type vending it, preventing its escape from the scope where it is valid for use.
+`Span` will allow sharing the contiguous internal representation of a type, by providing access to a borrowed view of an interval of contiguous memory. `Span`view does not copy the underlying data: it instead relies on a guarantee that the original container cannot be modified or destroyed while the `Span` exists. `Span`'s lifetime is statically enforced as a lifetime dependency to a binding of the type vending it, preventing its escape from the scope where it is valid for use.
 This guarantee preserves temporal safety. `Span` also performs bounds-checking on every access to preserve spatial safety.
 Additionally `Span` always represents initialized memory, preserving the definite initialization guarantee.

 By relying on borrowing, `Span` can provide simultaneous access to a non-copyable container, and can help avoid unwanted copies of copyable containers.
 Note that `Span` is not a replacement for a copyable container with owned storage; see the future directions for more details ([Resizable, contiguously-stored, untyped collection in the standard library](#Bytes))